MyPureCloud/developer-center-blog/2023-05-08-Generative AI in Agent Assist/index.md

 ![Genesys Agent Assist Generative AI Service](GenerativeAIService.png "Genesys Agent Assist Generative AI Service")

 ## Pre/Post Processing
 Preprocessing and post processing are very important to ensure we extract maximum accuracy from the model.
 Some of what agents and customers type during a conversation would confuse the model.
 Some words and concepts have multiple meanings and while we cannot guarantee 100% accuracy, processing the data before it’s fed into the model and after it’s returned by the model helps.
-Some of the processing steps include
+Some of the processing steps include:

 - Removing emojis from the text
 - Text normalization